AdobeDocs/control-panel.en/help/subdomains-certificates/using/remove-delegated-subdomains.md

 To remove the delegation of a subdomain to Adobe, follow these steps:

-1. Click the ellipsis button next to the domain delegation you want to remove and select **[!UICONTROL Remove delegated subdomain]**.
+1. Click the ellipsis button next to the domain delegation you want to remove and select **[!UICONTROL Remove delegation]**.

     ![](assets/undelegate-subdomain.png)